 Physical pain and deep breathing benefits

-Pain to the physical body can be classified into two groups, acute pain, and chronic pain.
+Pain in the physical body can be classified into two groups, acute pain, and chronic pain.
 Acute pain is typically sudden and has a short duration.
-Chronic last much longer and maybe resistant to medical treatment.
+Chronic lasts much longer and may be resistant to medical treatment.
 Both kinds of pain can be somewhat debilitating and most often affect the state of mind and emotions.

 According to WebMD: